pharo-ide/ClassAnnotation/ClassAnnotation.package/ClassAnnotation.class/README.md

 All annotations are cached in my Registry class var.
 It is cheap to query them.

 Classes itself can be queried for all attached annotations:
-	MyClass metaAnnotations
+	MyClass classAnnotations
-	MyClass metaAnnotationsDo: [:each | each logCr]
+	MyClass classAnnotationsDo: [:each | each logCr]

 Because annotations are declared in the methods it provides interesting feature to extend meta information from external packages.
 Just define declaration method as class extension.
 And when your package will be loaded the new annotation will be added into existing class.